CEFWrappers v1.02 A freeware MFC Class

 - All places which show CEF integration in a typical MFC MDI application

-are highlighted in the CEFWrappers code using a "//CEF_INTEGRATION"
+are highlighted in the CEFWrappers code using a "//CEF_INTEGRATION" comment,

-comment, which you are search for.
+which you are search for.

-- The sample application shows a custom URL of
+- The sample application shows a custom URL of http://tests/intro.html

-using classes called CCEFDemoBinaryResourceProvider & CCEFDemoClientHandler
+is implemented using classes called CCEFDemoBinaryResourceProvider &

-in the application.
-The intro.html is the main start page for each new MDI browser
+CCEFDemoClientHandler in the application.
+The intro.html is the main start

-provides links to four other example pages.
-These include a PDF file
+example pages.
+These include a PDF file embedded in a html page, a

-embedded in a html page, a standalone PDF file and two png image files.
+standalone PDF file and two png image files.

 - Please note that the sample application is a bare bones example of CEF